MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Why-is-proxy-not-intercepting-requests-from-my-.NET-4.8-app.md

   - team=cloud_advocates
 ---

+# Why is proxy not intercepting requests from my .NET 4.8 app

 To use `m365proxy` with .NET 4.8, you need to configure it as proxy with the `WinHTTP API`.

 Use the `netsh` command to configure the proxy. (run as admin):